sebsquire2/community-mobile-app-auth/README.md

 ### 7. Fail-fast environment validation

-The system refuses to start if misconfigured:

-No silent insecure defaults in production.
-A missing secret causes startup failure, not a degraded state.
+The system refuses to start if misconfigured meaning no silent insecure defaults in production.

 ### 8. Viewer permissions — data withheld server-side